-I recall the days in the late 1990’s when Japanese-American teppanyaki style food chain restaurants were popping up around my neighborhood.
-It’s a dining experience that has you sitting around a large flat griddle with strangers while the chef prepares your the meals and throws pieces of shrimp at you to catch in your mouth.
+I recall the days in the late 1990’s when Japanese-American teppanyaki style food chain restaurants were popping up around the States.
+It’s a dining experience that has you sitting around a large flat griddle with strangers while the chef prepares your meals and throws pieces of shrimp at you to catch in your mouth.

-When I couldn’t get a dinner reservation for myself and my husband.
+When I couldn’t get a dinner reservation for me and my husband.
 I decided to book myself a lunch spot.
-Usually this isn’t an issue (dining alone), but because of this particular experience, I wanted to share it with someone.
+Usually, this isn’t an issue (dining alone), but because of this particular experience, I wanted to share it with someone.

 The dining area is in a private room with one table that sits 5-8 people (no wonder dinner reso’s were fully booked).

-I had to mindfully stop overthinking and accept the possibility that I’ll be sitting with others that may not want to involve me in their conversation (and a good chance speak in a different language- automatically excluding me out) and well, that’s okay.
+I had to mindfully stop overthinking and accept the possibility that I’ll be sitting with others that may not want to involve me in their conversation (and a good chance speak a different language; automatically excluding me out) and well, that’s okay.

 Therefore I adjusted my thoughts to how I adjust my travel life.
 And that is, to make this dining experience my own.